 Advance ticketing is available for these events – visit our secure online ticket office now to buy your tickets!

-The town is hosting the usual St Patrick’s Day parade, which starts around 3pm in the town centre.
+The town is hosting the usual St Patrick’s Day parade, which starts around 1pm in the town centre – note the earlier start this year!
 There’s a load of activities going on around the town as well, making it a great day out for everyone.
 We’ll be running steam and diesel trains throughout the afternoon, and our museum, carriage gallery and other attractions will be open as usual.

 Our standard fares will apply to both these days:

 Family (2 adults + up to 3 kids): £22

 As usual, you can take more than one train trip if you wish, and you are welcome to spend as long as you want exploring the railway, station and museum.

 How to find our station in Downpatrick

 For those of you who like to plan ahead, we’ve confirmed our running days for 2019, and they are now all available to see on the Events Page of our website.

 If you’re even more organised than that, you can even book tickets for most of our 2019 events now if you use our online ticket office.
 Bookings are now open for:

 - Summer Steam trains, including the Bank Holiday weekend in August